tmmitch25/ai-case-study/README.md

 ## Business Activities

-## Problem Statement
+* Problem Statement
 * What specific problem is the company or project trying to solve?
-* CFI Partners seeks to integrate AI more deeply into its business operations, focusing on portfolio optimization, risk assessment, operational efficiency.
+* CFI Partners seeks to integrate AI more deeply into its business operations, focusing on portfolio optimization, risk assessment, and operational efficiency.

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
+* Company's intended customer:
 * The intended customer for CFI Partners are corporate professionals, Institutional Investors, Small and Medium Enterprises (SMEs)

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)
+* Competitive Advantage:
 * CFI Partners differentiates itself through a culture rooted in inclusion and collaboration, exemplified by its partnership with The Academy Group (TAG), fostering diversity and a unique client-first service model.

 ## Landscape

-* What field is the company in?
-* Financial Services
+* Field: Financial Services

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?
-* Technological advances, i.e. AI, Environmental, Social, Governance) ESG Investing, Regulatory changes
+* Technological advances, i.e., AI, Environmental, Social, Governance) ESG Investing, Regulatory changes

-* What are the other major companies in this field?
+* Major companies in this field:
 * Apollo Global Management, Oaktree Capital Management, Blackstone Credit

 ## Results

-* What has been the business impact of this company so far?
-* Impact is primarily in the credit space and currently has 6.5 billion assets under management in less than 20 years.

-* What are some of the core metrics that companies in this field use to measure success?
-How is your company performing based on these metrics?
-* AUM, Risk-Adjusted Returns, ESG, Portfolio diversification
+* Business Impact:
+* In less than 20 years, CFI Partners has accumulated $6.5 billion in AUM, focusing on niche credit investments such as structured credit, distressed assets, and private lending.

+* Core Metrics:
+* 1. AUM Growth: Measures the firm's scale and success in attracting capital.
+  2. Risk-Adjusted Returns: Assesses portfolio performance relative to its risk.
+  3. ESG Alignment: Tracks compliance with client-driven sustainability goals.
+  4. Portfolio Diversification: Evaluates resilience across market conditions.

 * How is your company performing relative to competitors in the same field?
 * CFI Partners' investment strategy has competitors with larger AUM and more diverse product offerings, but as a mid-size credit shop, they stand out significantly with the ability to grow